Mastering Warehouse Logistics: Optimize Your Operations with Proven Strategies and Tips

 ABC analysis is another inventory management technique that classifies items into three groups according to their significance and worth.
 This method is employed in warehouse logistics to categorize and arrange products according to their significance and relevance, thereby facilitating improved management systems, well-informed purchasing decisions, and optimized distribution of goods.

-But like any other strategy, ABC analysis too has its limitations.
+But like any other warehouse strategy, ABC analysis too has its limitations.
 Here are some of them:

 • It relies on static classification based on historical data and may not accurately predict future patterns in dynamic business environments.